-- 7.1 Attendance Management interviews will be arranged with employees whose absence record, including periods of industrial injury, falls into the following categories:- - 3 certified (Self Certified (SC) or Medically Certified (MC)) absences within 6 months or 5 certified (SC or MC) absences within 12 months.
-Note: This criteria is not applied on a pro rata basis. - 6 working days (or hours equivalent) within 6 months or 8 working days (or hours equivalent) within 12 months (applied on a pro rata basis); or - any period of unauthorised absences. - 7.2 Attendance Management Interviews will be arranged promptly following the absence to which they relate to ensure that decisions taken are current and relevant.
+- 7.1 Attendance Reviews will be arranged with employees where they meet one of the following review thresholds, including periods of industrial injury: - 3 certified absences within 6 months or 5 certified absences within 12 months.
+Note: This criteria is not applied on a pro rata basis.

+- 6 working days (or hours equivalent) within 6 months or 8 working days (or hours equivalent) within 12 months (applied on a pro rata basis); or - any period of unauthorised absences. - 7.2 Attendance Reviews will be arranged promptly following the absence to which they relate to ensure that decisions taken are current and relevant. - 7.3 Employees may choose to be accompanied by a colleague or trade union representative to any formal meeting convened with management under the Supporting Attendance Policy. - 7.4 All attendance reviews must be recorded using the appropriate paperwork.